TVRI: 1962–1975: The idea and initial broadcast

+On August 17, 1962, TVRI began conducting trial broadcasts of the 17th Indonesian Independence Day event from the grounds of the Merdeka Palace, Jakarta, in black and white format and supported by a backup transmitter with a power of 100W.
+The TVRI broadcast complex was completed in less than a year and was inaugurated on 23 August 1962 by the chairman of P2TV.

 TVRI was formed based on the Decree of the Minister of Information of the Republic of Indonesia No. 20/SK/VII/61, then it became part of the Bureau of Radio and Television under the Asian Games IV Organizing Committee for the IV Asian Games that year.
 TVRI broadcast its first test transmission on the Independence Day celebrations from the Merdeka Palace on 17 August 1962.
-TVRI went on air, airing the 1962 Asian Games opening ceremony on 24 August 1962.
-Throughout the Games TVRI aired every event of the meet especiall those involving Indonesian athletes; live broadcasts were held from the morning to evening and delayed broadcasts were held from 20:45 until 23:00 WIB when it signed off for the night.
+TVRI went on air, airing the 1962 Asian Games opening ceremony on 24 August.
+Throughout the Games TVRI aired every event of the meet especially those involving Indonesian athletes; live broadcasts were held from the morning to evening and delayed broadcasts were held from 20:45 until 23:00 WIB when it signed off for the night.
 With TVRI's presence, Indonesia became the sixth country in eastern Asia to introduce television, behind Japan, the Philippines, Thailand, China and South Korea.
+During the Asian Games, Matsushita awarded a contract from the Indonesian Ministry of People's Industry for the installation of television sets, worth $3 million.

 TVRI began broadcasting advertisements starting March 1963.
-Later on 20 October 1963, the Yayasan TVRI (TVRI Foundation) was formally created as the official governing authority for the station with President of Indonesia as chairman.
-The foundation experience several changes and lasted until late 1990s.
+Later on 20 October, the Yayasan TVRI (TVRI Foundation) was formally created as the official governing authority for the station with President of Indonesia as chairman.
+The foundation experienced several changes and lasted until late 1990s.

 Two years later, the first regional TVRI station opened in Yogyakarta.
-Later many regional TVRI stations were opened, including stations and studios in Bandung, Semarang, Medan, Surabaya, Makassar, Manado, Batam, Palembang, Denpasar and Balikpapan.
-In the years to come, TVRI had been airing as a network carrying programming from Jakarta supplemented by opt-out broadcasts from the regional stations.
+Later, many regional TVRI stations were opened, including stations and studios in Bandung, Semarang, Medan, Surabaya, Makassar, Manado, Batam, Palembang, Denpasar and Balikpapan.
+In the succeeding years, TVRI aired as a network carrying programming from Jakarta supplemented by opt-out broadcasts from the regional stations.